Georges Niang NBA Preview vs. the Magic

-Georges Niang's Cleveland Cavaliers take on the Orlando Magic at 7:00 PM ET on Wednesday.
+The Cleveland Cavaliers, Georges Niang included, face the Orlando Magic on Monday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below we will look at Niang's stats and trends, helping you make good selections on prop bets.
+Below we will dive into Niang's stats and trends, helping you make good selections on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.